lextm/blog/_posts/2017/2017-12-29-jexus-manager-new-hope-to-end-oob-related-500-19-errors.md

 ---
+description: A post about the new OOB diagnostics in Jexus Manager.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /jexus-manager-new-hope-to-end-oob-related-500-19-errors-193854de0d4d
+tags: .net iis jexus-manager
 title: Jexus Manager, New Hope to End OOB Related 500.19 Errors
-description: A post about the new OOB diagnostics in Jexus Manager.
-tags: Visual-Studio .NET IIS
-permalink: /jexus-manager-new-hope-to-end-oob-related-500-19-errors-193854de0d4d
-excerpt_separator: <!--more-->
 ---
 When Microsoft designed IIS 7.0, those guys must be quite proud of their achievement.
 That release is so significant that the later releases 7.5/8.0/8.5/10.0 almost require no big changes.
 The architecture is quite flexible, and makes extending IIS a fun.

 <!--more-->